The person at the center of this case

 Remarks: Sadeghi is known to speak Farsi and resides in Iran.

-A grand jury in the United States District Court for the Southern District of New York indicted Sadeghi on computer intrusion, wire fraud, and aggravated identity theft charges; federal arrest warrant issued
+A grand jury in the U.S. District Court for the Southern District of New York indicted Sadeghi on computer intrusion, wire fraud, and aggravated identity theft charges; federal arrest warrant issued